CrossCountry: Rolling stock

 Between 2008 and 2009, both the Class 220 Voyagers and Class 221 Super Voyagers underwent refurbishment at Bombardier Transportation's Derby Litchurch Lane Works.
 This work involved the removal of the shop, adding 25% extra luggage space and fourteen extra standard-class seats to the Class 220 Voyagers and 20% extra luggage space and sixteen extra standard-class seats to the Class 221 Super Voyagers.
 Three years later, a refresh of the interiors was conducted, during which the standard-class seats were re-covered in the existing red and blue moquette and while the first class seats were finished with a maroon moquette.
 In summer 2014, CrossCountry began removing the quiet coach designation from such vehicles across its Voyager fleet, believing them to be outdated and to take up an excessive amount of space on a four-car unit; however, it did retain the quiet coaches on its five HST sets.

 During November 2017, as a part of CrossCountry's franchise extension, two former Virgin Trains Class 221 Super Voyager driving cars of unit 221144 were reactivated, having been stored at Central Rivers TMD for several years.
 Two of the existing five-car sets released a centre carriage that, when combined with the reactivated pair of driving cars, allowed an additional four-car set to be formed.

 In 2021, six of the existing two-carriage Class 170s were lengthened.
 This happened as a result of East Midlands Railway only leasing the two-carriage driving vehicles of the West Midlands Railway 170/6 sets, hence six centre cars became available when they were replaced by West Midlands Trains for transfer to CrossCountry.

 In September 2023, it was announced that seven Class 221 "Super Voyagers" would be transferred from Avanti West Coast to CrossCountry, following the withdrawal of its HSTs.

 In March 2024, it was announced that a further five Class 221 Super Voyagers would be transferred from Avanti West Coast.
 In addition, all of CrossCountry's Voyager trains will be refurbished, as well as its regional Turbostar fleet.

+The first refurbished unit (220033) was unveiled on February 10, 2026, at Alstom's Litchurch Lane works in Derby.